RakhithJK/Tyrrrz-LightBulb-wiki/Portable-version.md

 Follow these steps to deploy a portable version of LightBulb:

 - Extract the binaries from archive to any directory
 - Run `Manual_Gamma_Registry_Fix.reg` file as administrator.
 This makes required changes to the registry, unlocking a broader gamma modification range, which is essential for LightBulb.
 You only need to do this once, before using LightBulb for the first time.
-You also need to restart computer (or notify Explorer about system variable changes) after doing this.
+- If anything was done in previous step - restart computer.

-- Run `LightBulb_Portable.bat` or use command line parameters manually: `LightBulb.exe -portable`
+To run LightBulb in portable mode either use the `LightBulb_Portable.bat` file or append the `-portable` command line switch manually: `LightBulb.exe -portable`

 _Note: .NET framework 4.5.2 is assumed to be installed_